red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-variables-and-expressions.rst

         match UtteranceUserAction.Finished() as $event_ref
         $transcript = $event_ref.final_transcript

-With this we can e.g. access the user transcript and use it to repeat it with a bot utterance action.
+With this, we can access, for example, the user transcript and use it to repeat it with a bot utterance action.

-Another way to share information between flows using variables is to make it global by using the keyword ``global``.
+Another way to share information between flows using variables is to make them global by using the keyword ``global``.

 .. code-block:: colang
     :caption: variables/global_variables/main.co